-How to Fix Micro-Ring Hair Extensions (Step by Step Guide)
+How to Fix Micro-Ring Hair Extensions: A Step-By-Step Guide

-Micro-ring hair extensions is the latest trend in hair styling.
-It’s a method that many stylists are using for their clients who find sewing or gluing tedious and messy.
+Micro-ring hair extensions have become a trend in hair extension styling which works best when you have short hair.
+It’s a method that many stylists are using for their clients who find sewing or glueing hair extensions tedious and messy.

-It is important that your hair extensions are applied to clean hair, most especially if you intend to wear the style for a few weeks.
+- It is important that your hair extensions are applied to clean hair, especially if you plan to wear the style for a few weeks.